lauhayden/musedash-ripper/README.md

 ## Building

 1. Build `libogg.dll` and `libvorbis.dll` and place them in the root of the repository.
 See [this blog post](https://deltaepsilon.ca/posts/compiling-libogg-libvorbis-for-dummies/) for detailed instructions.
-2. (Optional) Download [UPX](https://upx.github.io/) and extract to `/upx`
-3. Download and install Poetry
+2. Download and install Poetry
-4. Run `poetry install` to install dependencies and package
+3. Run `poetry install` to install dependencies and package
-5. Run `poetry run pyinstaller -y musedash-ripper.spec --upx-dir=upx` to freeze the application into a `.exe` under `dist/musedash-ripper.exe`
+4. Run `poetry run pyinstaller -y musedash-ripper.spec` to freeze the application into a `.exe` under `dist/musedash-ripper.exe`